Get All the Dirt

 Average, moderately fertile soil with medium amounts of moisture will be fine for geraniums.
 Soil that drains poorly and allows water to puddle will encourage root rot.
 Adding a slow release fertilizer when you plant can be helpful if your soil is a bit lean.

 Plant geraniums outdoors in spring when frost danger has past and soil has warmed.
-These perennial plants can manage cold temperatures fine well establish; it’s just during their settling in period that they need protection from freezing.
+These perennial plants can manage cold temperatures fine when establish; it’s just during their settling in period that they need protection from freezing.
+As with most other dormant perennials, planting as soon as the soil is warm is recommended.

-Geraniums may also be planted in the fall.
-They need 6-8 weeks to establish roots before hard winter freezes occur in order to survive their first winter, so timing is a consideration for autumn planting.
+Geraniums are sometimes available in the fall for autumn planting.
+The plants require 6-8 weeks to establish roots before hard winter freezes occur in order to survive their first winter, so timing is a consideration for autumn planting.

 Your geraniums will be shipped bareroot, in a dormant state.
 Dormancy means the plant is not in actively growing; it’s been held in a cool, dark setting similar to winter garden conditions and is “sleeping”.
 Bareroot means that the soil has been washed from the roots; there is no risk of introducing any soil-borne diseases into your garden, and the plants are lighter and cleaner to ship.

-When you plant your geraniums, adding light and moisture, they’ll break dormancy and “wake up”.
+When you plant your geraniums they’ll break dormancy and “wake up”.
 Roots will start growing in a few days and top growth will be visible in 1-3 weeks.
 Fall planted geraniums will develop roots in the cool, but not frozen, soil and will sprout top growth in spring.

 Dig a hole 6-8” across and deep, and mix in a couple scoops of compost.
+(A few scoops is good, lots more can be too much and not good.)
 Fan out the roots in your planting hole and place the crown (area from which leaves will sprout) level with the garden soil.
 Refill around plant with soil, tap down to eliminate any big air pockets and water well.
 Space your plants so they have enough room to grow and spread a bit.
 Allow 12-18” between plants.

 Geraniums need very little care during the growing season.
 There is no need to deadhead.
 Feel free to snip side branches to shape or control spread.